groboclown/webriffs/README.md

 Custom movie riffs managed from your web browser.

 # Why WebRiffs?

 Have you ever watched _Mystery Science Theater 3000_ or _Riff Tracks_ and thought, "Hey, I could do that!" but didn't have the tools to record your comments?
 Well now you can!

 WebRiffs allows you to create your own comments to a film (with time markers), and share them with friends.
 You can even collaborate with friends to create community comments.

+# How it Works

+In WebRiffs, each registered film has a set of _branches_.
+These branches can have their own set of comments, called "quips".
+This allows for comments to be in different groups, such as one for "snark" and one for "filming locations".

 # What's Required

 WebRiffs runs on PHP and MySQL, and uses the browser to manage and maintain a repository of comments.

 # Building WebRiffs